 The central argument is that we are ill-equipped to handle the instantaneity and immensity of the information that defines the social media age.
 March 2018 saw — every minute — an average of 5000,000 new comments, 293,000 new statuses and 450,000 new photos on Facebook; the uploading of 400 hours of video to YouTube; and the posting of 300,000 new tweets to Twitter.
 That excludes the torrent of metadata activity of who tagged or shared what.
 This outpouring is neither regulated nor moderated.
 Only the merest fraction of it can be fact-checked for accuracy — and, if it is, by whose standards does that happen?

 The nature of this problem changes when automated bot-posting is added to this mix.
 The authors cite a Republican strategist named “MicroChip” who, when his systems were at full tilt, could spew out 30,000 re-tweets in a single day.
 Using a barrage of fake accounts he was able, by his own admission, to “Make whatever claims I want to make”.
 “That’s how this game works”, he said.
-So give that some industrial heft, as the Russian Internet Research Agency in St. Petersburg did and, in the final six months of the U.S. 2016 election, Twitter reported that Russian-generated propaganda had been delivered to users 454.7 million times.
+Give that some industrial heft, as the Russian Internet Research Agency in St. Petersburg did and, in the final six months of the U.S. 2016 election, Twitter reported that Russian-generated propaganda had been delivered to users 454.7 million times.

 The Statistic Brain Research Institute tells us that the average attention span of an internet user was 12 seconds in 2000.
 Five years later, that had fallen to 8 seconds.
 Apparently that is no more than the average attention span of a goldfish.
 (If you made it this far down this post, congratulate yourself.)
 Maybe this explained why only 10% of the professional media coverage of the 2016 U.S. election was devoted to the policies of the candidates.
 This fire-hose of attempted persuasion operated during the U.S. election with 400,000 bot accounts being uncovered on Twitter alone (two-thirds of which were backing Trump).
 On this side of the pond, during our contentious 2016 referendum, pro-Brexit Twitter bots outnumbered anti-Brexit Twitter bots by five to one.